-For working on Selenium, firstly, we need to install the three main items, which are Eclipse for Integrated Development Environment(IDE), advanced version of Java Development Kit (JDK), and obviously the Selenium jar package.
+For working on Selenium, firstly, we need to install the three main items: Eclipse for Integrated Development Environment(IDE), advanced version of Java Development Kit (JDK), and obviously the Selenium jar package.
 Then Open Eclipse and load the Selenium Jar files for including API classes from Selenium Library files.
 Now, create a new java project under the latest JDK, which lands on the Project workspace.
-The next step is to create a new package and class under previously created source, name the package and class, choose a main method, interfaces, access modifiers, etc., and finally click on the build path followed by configure build path to load the external selenium jar.
+The next step is to create a new package and class under the previously created source, name the package and class, choose the main method, interfaces, access modifiers, etc., and finally click on the build path followed by configure build path to load the external selenium jar.

 How to Install Selenium on your computer?

 Let us discuss the steps required to install Selenium

 Step 1: Install JDK by downloading the JDK zip file or .exe file from the Oracle official website.